vikassharma26/machine_learning_work/Student Performance/readme.txt

 - Tried to check if anyhow parents education affect student preperation, We found that parents education has no direct relation with student's preparedness

 Then finally build a machine learning model to predict how would student perform.
-Performance parameters are (0 - Excellent , 1 - Good , 2 - Poor)
+Performance metrics which we've assigned are (0 - Excellent , 1 - Good , 2 - Poor)